Tbori1/Adeoti-Tolubori-CV/resume.md

 The project is aimed at predicting wine quality, and it involved:

    - Exploratory data analysis
-   - data pre-processing such as data cleaning, checking mising values, outliers and scaling.
+   - Data pre-processing such as data cleaning, checking mising values, outliers and scaling.
-   - data modeling and compare model performance among 5 models
+   - Data modeling and compare model performance among 5 models
    - Gradient boost came up as the best model among the models tested with an accuracy of 82%.

 ## Education